 From Five Orders a Day to Twenty-Five

-Orders processed per person per day, up from a record of 5
+Orders processed per person per day, up from 5

-The website orders were piling up, but the back office process was the same whether an order came from the website or from a salesman phoning it in.
-Here's what it looked like: someone would print the order out.
-Then they'd manually type the order into Sage as a sales order.
+Like most companies in the trade, everything was manual.
+An order would come in, someone would print it out, then type it into Sage as a sales order.
 Then type it again as a purchase order to buy the wood.
 Then type it again as another purchase order to get the wood sawn to particular sizes.

-The same information, typed into the same system, three separate times.
+The same information, entered into the same system, three separate times.
 Every time it was typed, there was a chance of an error.
 Wrong dimensions, wrong quantities, wrong pricing.
-And the record for the number of orders one person could put through in a single day was five.

-The website had created the demand.
-Now the business needed the systems to handle it.
+The business had the demand.
+Now it needed the systems to handle it.

 Rebuilding the back office

-Before I wrote a single line of code, I spent two weeks documenting every single thing that happened in the company.
-Every process, every handoff, every workaround that people had invented because the systems didn't do what they needed.
-It looked like one of those murder detective boards with the red string going everywhere, linking everything together.
+The company was ready to invest in doing things properly.
+Before I wrote a single line of code, I spent two weeks documenting every process, every handoff, and every workaround that people had invented because the systems didn't do what they needed.

-Then I built a complete custom system that connected the website directly to the back office.
-Quotes created online could be sent straight into the company, imported directly into Sage, with pricing calculated automatically.
+Then I built a complete custom system that automated the order pipeline end to end.
+Orders could be imported directly into Sage, with pricing calculated automatically.
 That meant no more printing emails, no more typing the same order three times, and no more guesswork on pricing.

 The computers did the work that people had been doing by hand, and typing errors in order entry dropped to zero.